katsucodes247/bitcoinpy-www/content/docs/intro-to-transactions/_index.md

 weight: 3
 ---

-Bitcoin doesn't actually have different types of transactions but has different types of addresses formats.
+Bitcoin doesn't actually have different types of transactions but has different types of address formats.
 Each address has a different way of "unlocking" its funds.
 The way that dictates how to unlock funds is set (or scripted) at the time when the address is generated.